chrisgundling/YoloLight/README.md

     ```
     python setup.py build_ext --inplace
     ```

 2. You then have two options, for testing, you can run the detector standalone from ROS using the following command:
     ```
     python run.py
     ```
-    or, after performing a ROS `catkin_make`, you can start the node using:
+    or, after performing a ROS `catkin_make`, you can start the node from the `/yolo_light/scripts` directory using:
     ```
     rosrun yolo_light darkflow.py
     ```